RigsOfRods/docs.rigsofrods.org/vehicle-creation/fileformat-truck.md

   {:toc}
 </div>

-"Truck" is a text-based file format which defines all physically simulated objects in the game, be it vehicles of any kind, machinery, loads or any other thigs.
+"Truck" is a text-based file format which defines all physically simulated objects in the game, be it vehicles of any kind, machinery, loads or any other things.
 The name is historical - Rigs of Rods was originally a heavy truck simulator, other kinds of vehicles came later.

 Recognized filename extensions for this format are: ".truck", ".car", ".boat", ".airplane", ".train", ".machine", ".trailer", ".load", ".fixed".
 Note the extension is only informative, the actual type of object is determined by file contents.